The Queen’s Health Systems Privacy Officer

 (808) 691-4694

-This joint Notice of Privacy Practices describes the privacy practices of our facilities that make up The Queen’s Health System (QHS) affiliated covered entity (“ACE”), including The Queen’s Medical Center, Hamamatsu/Queen’s PET Imaging Center, CareResource Hawaii, Molokai General Hospital, Queen’s North Hawaii Community Hospital, Diagnostic Laboratory Services Inc., EmPower Health, Queen’s University Medical Group and Queen’s Development Corporation, and of:
+This joint Notice of Privacy Practices describes the privacy practices of our facilities that make up The Queen’s Health Systems (QHS) affiliated covered entity (“ACE”), including The Queen’s Medical Center, Hamamatsu/Queen’s PET Imaging Center, CareResource Hawaii, Molokai General Hospital, Queen’s North Hawaii Community Hospital, Diagnostic Laboratory Services Inc., EmPower Health, Queen’s University Medical Group and Queen’s Development Corporation, and of:

 For purposes of complying with federal privacy and security requirements, the above-described facilities have designated themselves as an ACE.
 These are facilities under common ownership and control that have agreed to treat themselves as a single “covered entity” under these federal laws.
 Additionally, the independent providers who are providing health care services at or through QHS, or who share electronic health records with QHS as Queen’s Connect partners, have agreed to follow this Notice when providing services at or through that facility.
 They are legally separate and responsible for their own acts.
-The Queen’s Health System will coordinate privacy practices among these facilities and will have access to some protected health information as a business associate of these facilities.
+The Queen’s Health Systems will coordinate privacy practices among these facilities and will have access to some protected health information as a business associate of these facilities.

 Each time you visit a facility, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, a plan for future care or treatment, and billing information.
 We need this record to provide you with quality care and to comply with certain legal requirements.
 To promote continuity and consistency of care, QHS has an integrated electronic health record.
 This means information created in the course of your care will reside in the integrated health record and may be available to others involved in your care through Queen’s Connect and/or Health Information Exchanges (HIE).